 There’s no single “best” cPanel shared hosting provider, the right choice depends on your specific priorities:

-- Choose Verpex if you need multiple global server locations, unlimited free migrations, and a generous 45-day money-back period.
+- Choose Verpex if you need multiple global server locations, unlimited free migrations, and a 30-day money-back window.
 Ideal for agencies and users managing client sites across different geographic markets.

-- Choose Stablepoint if you want cloud-native infrastructure, 9 selectable hosting regions backed by major cloud providers (AWS, Google Cloud, etc.), green hosting credentials, and the most generous money-back window (60 days).
+- Choose Stablepoint if you want cloud-native infrastructure, 9 selectable hosting regions backed by major cloud providers (AWS, Google Cloud, etc.), and green hosting credentials.
 Good for environmentally-conscious businesses and those needing geographic flexibility.

-- Choose HawkHost if you want the lowest entry price with LiteSpeed and NVMe performance, and you’re comfortable without live chat support.
-The free Memcached and Redis inclusion adds genuine value for performance-oriented users.
+- Choose HawkHost if you want a competitive entry price with LiteSpeed and NVMe performance, and you’re comfortable without live chat support.
+The free Memcached, Redis, and built-in Sitejet AI site builder add genuine value for performance-oriented users.

-- Choose ChemiCloud if you prioritise raw hardware performance (AMD EPYC CPUs at 3.8 GHz), excellent support, and are managing multiple websites you want to migrate cleanly.
-Their 200 free cPanel migrations is unmatched.
+- Choose ChemiCloud if you prioritise raw hardware performance (AMD EPYC CPUs at 3.7 GHz), excellent support, and are managing multiple websites you want to migrate cleanly.
+Free cPanel migrations are handled by their team on every plan.

 - Choose NameCrane if you want the highest disclosed hardware specs (Ryzen 5GHz+, DDR5, NVMe) at a competitive price, free Redis on all plans, and a good spread of five data center locations.
 Best suited to technically confident users who don’t need a generous refund window.